 Hillsborough County Medical Certification Scholarship

 In partnership with the Hillsborough County Board of County Commissioners, HCC is offering the Medical Certification Scholarship Program.
 The purpose of the scholarship is to provide educational opportunities in entry-level medical disciplines that result in nationally accredited certifications and job placement.
 Funding for this program is limited.
-In addition to meeting the eligibility criteria, a background check is a requirement for employment placement.
+Applicant must be a resident of Hillsborough County, FL, 18 years or older, have a threshold of living 200% or less of the federal level, intend to work in the medical field, and cannot receive outside funding for the course.
+Also, a background check is required for clinical rotation.

-The medical certification scholarship program covers 100% of the cost associated with the approved courses below.
+The medical certification scholarship program covers 100% of the approved courses’ costs.
 Funds from the program must be used to cover the cost of tuition, fees, examination, books, and materials.

 |– Only one scholarship may be approved per individual.|